 China’s rapid digitalization has greatly impacted people’s lives in various ways.
 It has not only changed how people communicate, do shopping, make transactions, or even date – it has also changed how they learn.
 University students, housewives, retirees, employees of small and large companies, freelancers…- millions of people nowadays turn to online courses to increase or refine their skills.
-On the other side, there are teachers, professors, freelancers or simply experts on particular topics and sectors who decide to make their knowledge available by putting them at the service of potentially interested buyers.
+On the other side, there are teachers, professors, freelancers, or simply experts on particular topics and sectors who decide to make their knowledge available by putting them at the service of potentially interested buyers.
 The increasing popularity of online classes is bringing about major changes in China’s education system and great opportunities for online education businesses.
-This article provides brief information about the booming business of e-learning in China and suggests marketing strategies for interested brands in this prolific yet increasingly competitive sector.
+This article provides brief information about the booming business of e-learning in China and suggests marketing strategies for interesting brands in this prolific yet increasingly competitive sector.

 E-LEARNING AND ONLINE EDUCATION MARKET EXPLODING IN CHINA

 Online education is one of the fastest-expanding industries in China.
 The country could become one of the world’s most vibrant online education markets in the future thanks to growing household spending power, an undersupply of education resources, and the introduction of the two-child policy.
 The market is likely to grow 20 percent annually, reaching 313.4 bn Yuan in 2019, up from 156 billion Yuan in 2016 and 122.5 bn Yuan in 2015 – statistics from iResearch and Decebo showed.
 This trend is expected to continue into the future, expected to exceed 543.4 bn Yuan by 2022.

 GROWING INTEREST AND OPPORTUNITIES FOR ONLINE EDUCATION COMPANIES